- Cancer Information

 - platelets – help blood to clot and prevent bruising.

-You will have blood tests at the beginning of treatment and before each chemotherapy cycle to check that your blood count has returned to normal before you have chemotherapy.
+You will have blood tests at the beginning of treatment and before each chemotherapy cycle to check that your blood count is adequate before you have chemotherapy.
+If your blood count has not recovered, your doctor may delay treatment.

 View the Cancer Council NSW editorial policy.